On vanishing criteria of $L^2$-Betti numbers of groups: Homological Algebra and Dimension Theory

 \section{Homological Algebra and Dimension Theory}

 In this section we follow the approach developed by Sauer in \cite[Section 4]{SauerGroupoids}.
-Mainly, we generalize its work to exact SMRF and give a strengthen version of \cite[Theorem 4.11]{SauerGroupoids} (see \cref{thm: dim_isomph_changing_scalars}).
+Mainly, we extend its work to exact SMRF and give a strengthen version of \cite[Theorem 4.11]{SauerGroupoids} (see \cref{thm: dim_isomph_changing_scalars}).
 We begin with a convenient lemma.

 \begin{lem} Let $R$ be a ring with SMRF $\dim_R$ and $M$ a left $R$-module.
 If $M=\cup_{i\in I}M_i$ is a directed union of left $R$-submodules, then

 \end{lem}